C-J-Lin/AboutMe/good.md

+---
+layout: default
+title: What I'm Good At
+---

+# About Me - For Soma Capital

 1. I find problems and act to solve them immediately.
 A business contact needed to ship a $3M hypercar from NYC to Vietnam → introduced him to the station manager of Turkish Airlines for NYC, got the car shipped to Hanoi via Istanbul on a Boeing 777; I connected an engineer to Rove, knowing they needed domain talent → emailed them introducing an engineer I know with extensive travel industry experience; friend got stuck at London Heathrow overnight → found him with a private jet operator with an empty leg flight deal to Switzerland the same day; a friend mentioned struggling with a sales case study @ midnight → hopped on a call and walked them through my own D2C scaling approach on the spot.

 2. I explain complex concepts and context to others: Currently at NYU Stern, I am an MBA TA and researcher; it's my job to find then take messy real-world events and distill them into actionable lessons, communicated via clean case studies and slides.
 I explained the success of the airline Emirates to MBA students with little to no aviation or UAE background, slides/minicase attached; I also created case-based exams, including one where I contextualized the impact of geopolitics on the semiconductor industry, evaluating students by having them apply the frameworks we taught without needing prior technical knowledge.